 About 2 seconds into the ride I realized that I was indeed on a small roller coaster and Casey Jr. whipped around that little track for a full 2.5 minutes with me screaming and Katie laughing hysterically beside me.
 I'm thankful that there's no photo evidence but it was definitely a memorable train ride and one I expect to be reminded of for quite some time.

 Disney Wordless Wednesday is hosted by Deb at Focused On The Magic.
-Click on the button below to hop to the other participating blogs.

 Have you liked our Facebook page yet?
 I post articles from the blog there as well as photo albums from our travels and other travel news.
 Or, if you prefer, you can subscribe to the free RSS feed or sign up for an email subscription to keep up-to-date on our travel adventures.